 Brainstorming ways to streamline group travel, make rebooking as easy as possible, and notify customers through multiple channels.

-Based on feedback we received from the midterm, we refined our how might we:
+Based on feedback from the midterm, we refined our focus:

 How might we make it easier for families and people traveling in groups to have a better, more convenient gate experience?